syedfahadwasim/mycode/README.md

 ### Prompting User to Choose Between Regression and Correlation:

 If the user’s input is valid, i.e., ‘if validity is not None’, the program prompts the user to select either of the two routes: Regression or Correlation.
-Based on the user’s choice, either the regression or correlation is called.
+Based on the user’s choice, either the regression or correlation function is called.

 If the user types something other than Regression or Correlation, the program outputs “Choose a valid route”.